zinaefchary/quantum_machine_learning/README.md

 subsequently measured.
 The result of the measurement corresponds to either 1 or 0.
 Note that the entire system runs on a classical computer but introduces physical/quantum- mechanical phenomena into the ML algorithm.

+### Referenec: The code is based on the work done by Michael Nielsen, accessible at: https://github.com/mnielsen/neural-networks-and-deep-learning